 This new translation seeks to understand the Tao Te Ching as a guide to everyday living and encourages a slow, meditative reading experience.
-Part One presents the core text, Part Two the text interspersed with illuminating commentary, interpretation, poems, and testimonials by the likes of Margaret Mead, Ursula K. Le Guin, and Dr. Wayne W. Dyer.
-Gorgeously rendered Chinese characters illustrate the essential themes of the Tao.
+The Tao Te Ching’s eighty-one brief chapters are accompanied by illuminating commentary, interpretation, poems, and testimonials by the likes of Margaret Mead, Ursula K. Le Guin, and Dr. Wayne W. Dyer.
+Specially commissioned calligraphy for more than two hundred Chinese characters illustrate the book’s essential themes.

 About Tao Te Ching

 In the hands of Jonathan Star, the eighty-one verses of the Tao Te Ching resound with the elegant, simple images and all-penetrating ideas that have made this ancient work a cornerstone of the world’s wisdom literature.